opampband/distortion-v1/README.md

 ## TODO

 * [ ] Add LPF at the end
+* [ ] Experiment with other non-linear functions
+  * try to get more gradual transition from linear-ish to clipped region
 * [ ] Make it parametric (adjustable gain)
 * [ ] Implement tone stack